irudachirath/E-commerce_platform_doc/README.md

     plaintext
     https://github.com/PasanMadhuranga/Ecommerce-Platform-G32

-2. Open MySQL workbench (Recommended) or MySQL command line client.
-Go to the databse_creation Folder and run the databsev1.0.sql file.
-This will create your database and fill it with sample data.
+2. Utilize a MySQL client, such as the MySQL Workbench (recommended) or the MySQL command line client.
+Navigate to the "database" directory, and execute the `G32_Complete_Database.sql` script.
+This action will initialize your database, incorporating all requisite stored procedures, functions, views, triggers, and indexes.
+Additionally, it will populate the database with preliminary sample data.

 3. Open a new Terminal from the cloned directory and cd in to the server directory.